FARM: Enhancing Molecular Representations with Functional Group Awareness: Related Work

 \section{Related Work}

 \mypar{Functional group-Aware Molecular Representations} In recent years, there has been growing recognition that incorporating functional group (FG) information into molecular representations can significantly enhance model performance in downstream tasks.
 Approaches in this domain can be broadly classified into two categories: those leveraging language models (LMs)~\citep{li2023fg, xia2023mole} and those utilizing graph neural networks (GNNs)~\citep{zhang2020motif, zhang2021motif, yu2022molecular, yang2022learning, wang2023motif, wu2023molformer, han2023himgnn, fang2023knowledge}.
 Within these categories, methods either employ rule-based functional group detection, relying on predefined chemical rules to identify FGs, or adopt unsupervised strategies that infer substructures or motifs from the data.
 Regardless of the approach, these models consistently demonstrate that enriching molecular representations with functional group information leads to improved performance across a wide range of molecular property prediction tasks~\citep{fang2023knowledge, han2023himgnn, wang2023motif}.
 This underlines the importance of functional group awareness in achieving accurate and generalizable molecular representations.
+More recently, SCAGE~\citep{qiaoself} further validates this direction by incorporating functional group prediction as one of four pretraining objectives in a self-conformation-aware graph transformer, demonstrating that explicitly modeling functional groups at the atomic level leads to improved generalization across diverse molecular property prediction tasks.